BNasmith/PTForsyth/PTFWorkofChrist.md

 ADDENDUM 243

 For He can be really angry only with those He loves.
-And how can Absolute Love love without acting to save ?
+And how can Absolute Love love without acting to save?
 Well, if it be so, that God's direct displeasure and infliction is the worst thing in sin's penalty, did the dis- pleasure totally vanish froni the infliction when Christ stood under it?
-Would He have really borne the true judgment on sin if it had ?
+Would He have really borne the true judgment on sin if it had?
 Was Christ's great work not the meeting of that judgment and hallowing it?
-Did the complete obedience and reparation not include the complete acceptance of God's displeasure as an essential factor in the curse ?
-A holy God could not look on sin without acting on it ; nor could He do either but to abhor and curse it, even when His Son was beneath it.
+Did the complete obedience and reparation not include the complete acceptance of God's displeasure as an essential factor in the curse?
+A holy God could not look on sin without acting on it; nor could He do either but to abhor and curse it, even when His Son was beneath it.
 Wherein is guilt different from sin but in this that it is sin, not cut adrift from God and let go its own way and go to